Chronic Stress Kills Testosterone

 The Takeaway First

 If your sex life is suffering, stress may be the culprit.
 New research suggests that chronic, overwhelming stress can lower testosterone levels and get in the way of sex.
 It also suggests that regular sex can help to modulate some but not all of the damaging effects of chronic stress.
+And if you’re not having regular sex, then you can still get some pleasure by having a look at some Nu Bay Boobs that should definitely do the trick.
 The best way to protect your T, though, is to take it easy.

 - The study examined the effect of chronic stress on the bodies and sexual behavior of rats.